-I no longer thought of money as this abstract concept, but rather, something concrete that was costing me time.
-Once I made that mental shift, I had a better understanding of the power of a dollar and my finances have never been the same since.
+Truly understanding how much debt I was in, how much I was paying in interest and understanding what I could afford on my income shifted the way I thought about money.
+I no longer thought of money as this abstract concept, but rather, something tangible that was costing me time.
+Once I made that mental shift, I had a better understanding of the power of a dollar, and my finances have never been the same since.

+I was living on a low income, trying to pay off debt for a long period of time.
+At some point, I realized I couldn’t cut back any further and knew I need to instead earn more money.
 I wasn’t quite sure how to go about it at first, so I took any gig I could get.
-I started cleaning houses, working events, being a brand ambassador, and doing odd jobs to supplement my income.
+I started cleaning houses, working events, working as a brand ambassador and doing other odd jobs to supplement my income.

 I’ve always been a hard worker, but paying off debt lit a fire within me to work even harder.
-I worked nights, weekends, holidays, and early mornings.
+I worked nights, weekends, holidays and early mornings in an effort to pay my debt off sooner.
 If I was awake, I was probably working.

 Though it was tough on me mentally and physically, I learned the value of hard work and perseverance.
 I pushed myself harder than I would have if I were debt-free.
-I learned new things, met new people, and got out of my comfort zone.
+In the meantime, I learned new things, met new people and got out my comfort zone.

 Sure, it was an adjustment at first, but learning how to live on less is something that will help my finances for years to come.
 It’s also shifted my values to treasure experiences, not things.